Software Developer Salaries in Japan

 Outsourcing 88% 61% 9% 34% 3% 5%

-One reason why our respondents have such higher pay than other sources is the type of company they worked for.
-Notably, 26% worked for a subsidiary of an international company, and 8% for a company without any legal entity in Japan.
-It seems obvious to me that it is much higher than that for the overall market for software engineers (though I didn’t find any data to back this).
+One reason our respondents enjoy higher pay is the type of companies they work for.
+Notably, 19% worked for a subsidiary of an international company, and 6% for a company without any legal entity in Japan.
+It seems obvious to me that those numbers are much higher for the TokyoDev audience than for the overall population of software engineers (though I didn’t find any data to back this).

-This is significant as we found that the median compensation of respondents at internationally headquartered companies was almost twice of that of domestically headquartered ones!
+This is significant as we found that the median compensation of respondents at internationally-headquartered companies was almost 50% more than those at domestically-headquartered ones!

-We found that with the exception of the smallest employers, salaries increased with the number of employees at the employer.
-Respondents at companies with 10-19 employees had a median compensation of ¥6.5 million, while those at 10,000 or more had a median of ¥13.5 million.
+We found that salaries increased with the number of employees.
+Respondents at companies with 10–19 employees had a median compensation of 8.5 million yen, while those at companies with 10,000 or more had a median salary of 10.5 million yen.

 Employees Median Compensation